 They can get quite ambitious, these structures, both functionally and architecturally: Look how these huge timber fins splay out from this treehouse-cottage, imitating the canopy of a copse of maples.

-Some of these spaces are quite small, but still they economically accommodate full kitchens, bathrooms—the works.
+Some of these spaces are small, but still they economically accommodate full kitchens, bathrooms—the works.
 Sometimes the results are gorgeous, and sometimes it looks like someone installed a sink in a minivan and called it home.

 My tiny house